damolmo/Youtube_Downloader/README.md

 # Features
 • Desktop downloader for YouTube<br/>
-• No Python Required!<br/>
+• No Python Required!
+Just install and run it<br/>
 • 3-In-One downloader (Shorts, Videos and Playlist from YouTube<br/>
-• Manual choose of video resolution from 144p to 4k!<br/>
+• Choose your video resolution from 144p to 8k!<br/>
-• Android file transfer of downloaded files<br/>
+• Android file transfer for downloaded files<br/>

 # Installation